HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                ...
 ```

 Depending on the kind of function, not all of these tasks need to be performed.
 For example, a leaf routine need not save the return link register.
-A routine with no local data, no usage pf callee save registers and being a leaf routine would not need a stack frame at all.
+A routine with no local data, no usage of callee save registers and being a leaf routine would not need a stack frame at all.
 There is great flexibility to omit steps not needed in the particular situation.

-The following assembly code snippets shows examples of the calling sequences.
+The following assembly code snippets shows examples of the local calling sequences.
 The first example will show a function that just adds two incoming arguments and returns the result.
 The example uses the register alias names.
 ARG0 and ARG1 are loaded with their values and a local call is made to the procedure.
 The target address of the called function is computed by the assembler and omitted in the examples to follow.

 ```
       Source code:

-      void "func1" {                               int func2( int a, b ) {
+      void func1 {                                          int func2( int a, b ) {
          func( 500, 300 );                                        return( a + b );
       }                                                     }

       Assembly:

-      Caller "func1"                               Callee "func2"

-      LDI ARG0, 500
+      func1:   LDI ARG0, 500
                LDI ARG1, 300
-      BL  RL, "func2"         ---------------->    ADD RET0, ACRG0, ARG1
+               BL  RL,   func2        ------------->       func2:   ADD RET0, ACRG0, ARG1
-      ...                     <---------------     BV RL
+               ...                     <------------                 BV (RL)
 ```

 The called function will just use the two incoming arguments, adds them and stores the result to RET0.
 The BV instruction will use the return address stored by the BL instruction to return.
 This example is very simple but also the most fundamental calling sequence.
 The called procedure does not make any further calls, hence there is no need to save a return link.
 In fact, the called procedure does not even need an own stack frame.
 Next is a small example where the called procedure will itself also make a call.
 The called procedure also has two local variables.